SimoBor99/Rt1_assignment2/README.md

 Function number_goals:
   No arguments
   No return values
-  Wait for the service;
-  Call the service
+  Call waitForExistence method by object client;
-  SET var reach to the reached value of custome service SET var eliminate to the cancelled value of custome service Print the var reach and eliminate
+  Invoke call method by object client, passing as argument the object svr1 Assign attribute srv1.response.reached to var reach Assign attribute sr1.response.cancelled to var eliminate Print the var reach and eliminate

 Function main:
   Call ros init function, with arguments argc, argv and "set_goal" Define a NodeHandle
-  Create the action client, by passing "/reaching_goal" and true Define var answer
+  Create the action client, passing "/reaching_goal" and true Define var answer
   SET var set_goal to 0
-  Define var goal
+  Define object goal
   Print "Waiting for action server to start"
-  Call waitForServer function
+  Call waitForServer method by action client
-  WHILE true:
+  WHILE ros ok function return true:
-    Call input function, which has the argument answer Assign asnwer to the return value of input
-    SET var state to the function getState
-    IF set_goal is not 0 and the comparison between "SUCCEEDED" and var state returns 0:
+    Call input function, passing as argument var answer Assign the return value of input function to var answer SET object state to the return value of method getState IF var set_goal is not 0 and the comparison between "SUCCEEDED" and object state returns 0:
-      Assign var set_goal-1 to var set_goal
+      Assign set_goal-1 to var set_goal
     ENDIF
     SWITCH of var answer
       CASE when var answer is equal to 1:
-        Assign the return value of getState function to state IF set_goal is not 0 and the comparison between "SUCCEEDED" and var state does not return 0:
+        Assign the return value of getState method to state IF var set_goal is not 0 and the comparison between "SUCCEEDED" and object state does not return 0:
           Print "You have to delete a goal before setting a new one" ENDIF
-        IF set_goal is  to 0 and the comparison between "SUCCEEDED" and var state does not return 0:
+        IF var set_goal is  to 0 and the comparison between "SUCCEEDED" and object state does not return 0:
-          Assign var set_goal-1 to var set_goal
+          Assign set_goal-1 to var set_goal
         ENDIF
         ELSE IF var set_goal is 0:
           Print "Insert x, y position\n
           Insert var posx and posy
-          Assign var posx to the var goal.target_pose.pose.position.x Assign var posy to the var goal.target_pose.pose.position.y Call the sendGoal function with argument var goal END ELSEIF
+          Assign var posx to the attribute goal.target_pose.pose.position.x Assign var posy to the attribute goal.target_pose.pose.position.y Call the sendGoal method by action client, passing as argument the object goal END ELSEIF
        Call the sleep function with argument 1 TERMINATE
        CASE when var answer is equal to 2:
-        Assign the return value of getState function to var state IF the comparison between "SUCCEEDED" and var state does not return 0:
+         Assign the return value of getState method to object state IF the comparison between "SUCCEEDED" and object state does not return 0:
-            Call cancellGoal function
+            Call cancellGoal method by action client
             Print "Goal has been cancelled"
-            Assign var set_goal-1 to var set_goal
+            Assign set_goal-1 to var set_goal
           ENDIF
           ELSE:
             Print "All goals have been cancelled: set new one, or exit"